replit/blog/posts/deployments-image-streaming.md

 ## Results

-Without lazy image streaming enabled, it used to take 3-4 minutes for some repls to cold boot in the VM.
+Without lazy image streaming enabled, it used to take 3-4 minutes for some Repls to cold boot in the VM.
 With SOCI snapshotter enabled, we can now cold boot the container in under 30 seconds even on small VMs with a small number of vCPUs.

 Cloud Run deployments also benefit from a similar technology that Google has developed which also provides image streaming transparently for images hosted by Artifact Registry.
 This same feature can be enabled for Google Kubernetes Engine (GKE), you can read more about that [here](https://cloud.google.com/kubernetes-engine/docs/how-to/image-streaming).

-Utilizing image streaming, we were able to cut over 3 minutes from repl deployment times.
+Utilizing image streaming, we were able to cut over 3 minutes from Repl deployment times.
 We’ll continue to optimize our image building process and deployment flow to make deployments even faster in the future.

 ## Come work with us